EXCLUSIVE: Deadly Horse Feed

 There is no antidote once a horse has eaten feed poisoned with monensin.

 Western Milling, of Goshen, issued a recall on September 25 for Western Blend Horse Feed lot 5251 saying the feed was “potentially contaminated” with monensin.
 The company stated that lot was distributed in California and Arizona, but that information has not been confirmed.
 Company representatives did not return our calls.

 The California Department of Food and Agriculture confirms it has launched an investigation regarding the tainted feed.

 Flanigan’s father compared the situation to making cyanide in a baby aspirin factory.
 “It is unconscionable,” Philip Flanigan tells us.
 “The owners of the horses are asking us ‘how do we make sure this doesn’t happen to other horses?'”

 His trainer daughter says she would never feed any product milled on the same machines as medicated cattle feed.
 “I like to think I’m an educated horse person, but I didn’t know.”

 Attorney Andrew Yaffa of Grossman Roth, P.A. says horse owners need to be educated regarding monensin toxicity and how to prevent it.
 “We again have an entire stable of horses that have been dealt a death sentence because of tainted feed… This is yet another preventable tragedy that has repeated itself.”

 This is the fourth case of feed tainted by monensin that has been publicized in the U.S. since fall 2014.

 Flanigan says the experience has been a nightmare.
 “I feel numb – I feel angry and responsible.
 I am questioning so much.”

-Stay with Rate My Horse PRO as we bring you the latest from this developing story.
+Stay with us as we bring you the latest from this developing story.